Prostate biopsy results: PIN and ASAP

 There’s still a lot we don’t know about PIN and ASAP.
 We know this can be frustrating and you might be anxious about getting prostate cancer.

 Sometimes, when men are diagnosed with PIN or ASAP they find it helpful to find out more about prostate cancer.
-Most prostate cancer grows slowly or doesn’t grow at all.
-It may never cause any problems or shorten a man’s life.
-It may not need to be treated, and can sometimes be monitored with regular check-ups instead.
-But some prostate cancer does grow quickly and is more likely to cause problems.
-This needs treatment to stop it spreading outside the prostate.
+Most prostate cancers grow slowly or don’t grow at all.
+They may never cause any problems or shorten a man’s life.
+These cancers can often be monitored with regular check-ups instead.
+But some prostate cancers do grow quickly and are more likely to cause problems.
+They will need treatment to stop them spreading.
 Read more about the different types of prostate cancer.

 If you are worried about your biopsy results, our Specialist Nurses are here to talk through your concerns and help answer any questions you might have.